UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 ## My connections

-*I make connections across the organisation and the wider security community*
+*I make connections across the organisation and the wider security community.*

 I use every opportunity to share my security knowledge with my team and the practice, using a variety of formats such as coaching, presentations and blogging.